 According to Missile Defense Advocacy Alliance, Alaska’s unique geostrategic location makes it the “only state from where one can defend all 50 states from a long range ballistic missile attack coming from the Northern Hemisphere, both east and west, from Hawaii to Florida.”
 Two of the main land-based sensors for tracking the North Korean missile threat are located in Alaska.

 There’s a flaw in the homeland missile defense system

+The GMD program, however, has been plagued by questions.
+The 2015 DOT&E Report concluded that GMD has demonstrated the capability to defend against limited threats.
 The Pentagon is pushing ahead with an expansion of the nation’s homeland missile defense system, despite a newly recognized deficiency that affects nearly all the system’s rocket interceptors, a Los Angeles Times investigation has found.

 The problem threatens the performance of small thrusters attached to the interceptors.
 In the event of a nuclear attack, the thrusters would be relied on to steer interceptors into the paths of enemy warheads, destroying them.
 If a thruster malfunctioned, an interceptor could fly off-course and miss its target, with potentially disastrous consequences.
 The interceptors are the spine of the Ground-based Midcourse Defense system, or GMD, the nation’s primary protection against a missile strike by North Korea or Iran.